 Organisations dealing with producing, distributing, and making products available at the point of purchase (retail outlet) have an ongoing challenge; How to make the right product available at the right place and at right time?

-The pressure of controlling inventory costs and still meeting sales targets makes the inventory management process very complex in such supply chains.
+The pressure of controlling inventory costs and still meeting sales targets makes the inventory management process very complex in such supply chain.
 These organizations continue to suffer from unavailability despite having high overall inventory.

 Our experience of dealing with such organisations validates the effect of significant sales loss due to unavailability.
 Most of them are unaware of the quantum of lost sales, as lost sale is usually never reported.
 With many days of average inventory spread across stocking locations, many managers tend to believe their lost sales to be 2 to 3%.
 However, the reality is far from that number.
 While the average inventory looks high, the profile of inventory is highly skewed at individual SKU level.
 Most stock-out items are the high runners while the mathematical average is “jacked up” by the extremely high inventory of slow movers.